GuidoSimoncini/GuidoSimoncini/README.md

 - 🔭 I’m currently working on **a personal project, on a Strength Training database which I am building, in order to track progressive overload and muscle growth.**

-- 🌱 I’m currently learning **pursuing a degree in artificial intelligence,**
+- 🌱 I’m currently **pursuing a degree in artificial intelligence,**

 - 👨‍💻 All of my projects are available at [https://github.com/GuidoSimoncini?tab=repositories](https://github.com/GuidoSimoncini?tab=repositories)